 The Health and Readiness of the Defense Industrial Base

-In early 2021, the National Defense Industrial Association's second annual Vital Signs report will be released.
-While our main authorial team is based out of Arlington, VA, where the Association is headquartered, our contributing Junior Policy Fellows come from across the nation.
-Learn more about our Vital Signs contributors under the Contributors tab.
+The National Defense Industrial Association's third annual Vital Signs report is now available.
+While our main team of authors is based out of Arlington, VA, where the Association is headquartered, our contributing Junior Policy Fellows come from across the nation.
+We continue to partner with decision-science company, Govini, to produce this report.
+Learn more about our Vital Signs contributors here.

-Nevertheless, this report continues to serve as an unclassified overview of the health of the DIB.
-With a length of approximately 70 pages, each iteration of the Vital Signs report is able to capture the health of the industrial base without becoming inaccessible to most readers.
+The report features a collaborative study between NDIA Strategy & Policy and NDIA Emerging Technologies Institute (ETI).
+With a length of approximately 60 pages, each iteration of the Vital Signs report is able to capture the health of the industrial base in an accessible format for the wider public.
 Since the report is annual, it serves as an important reference when viewing trends within the DIB and can be used by policymakers, industry professionals, and students alike.
-See the charts below for more information about the foundational and key elements of Vital Signs 2021.
+See the tables below for more information about the foundational and key elements of Vital Signs 2022.